pandas-dev/pandas/doc/source/reference/arrays.rst

 Categorical data
 ----------------

-Pandas defines a custom data type for representing data that can take only a limited, fixed set of values.
+pandas defines a custom data type for representing data that can take only a limited, fixed set of values.
 The dtype of a ``Categorical`` can be described by a :class:`pandas.api.types.CategoricalDtype`.